ofdryads/miniageOS/README.md

 - It does not save past searches in "Settings"

 Hardcore/Dumbest version:
-- lacks Bluetooth and WiFi drivers for full dumbphone experience and reduced tracking
+- lacks Bluetooth and WiFi drivers for full dumbphone experience

 What will NOT work:
 - Banking apps, Venmo, etc. (as with base LineageOS, or any phone w/ an unlocked bootloader)